Team Pinto

 To Do Right Now

-51. Before you make your bed each day, let it air out.
+51. Before you make your bed each day, let it air out for a few minutes.
 This will allow moisture that is beneficial to mites to evaporate.
 Airing out your pillows and vacuuming your mattress will also aid mite management.

 52. Remove pollen from the air.
 Use the fan setting on your window air conditioner and change or wash the filter frequently if you have one.
 Keep the windows shut.